 Peak Limitation

-Means a maximum or peak airborne concentrations of a substance determined over the shortest analytically practicable period of time which does not exceed 15 minutes.
+Means a maximum or peak airborne concentration of a substance determined over the shortest analytically practicable period, which does not exceed 15 minutes.

-Means the time weighted average maximum airborne concentration of a substance when calculated over a 15 minute period..
+Means the time-weighted average maximum airborne concentration of a substance when calculated over 15 minutes.

 Personal Monitoring